HemangaChamod/DigitalCalm-SL-v1.0/README.md

 The app analyzes user device usage patterns and generates **personalized mindfulness nudges using AI** to encourage balanced technology use.
 Usage behavior is processed through a backend pipeline built with **Firebase Cloud Functions**, **LangChain** for AI workflow orchestration, a **Neo4j graph database** for behavioral pattern detection, and a **Large Language Model (LLM)** to generate supportive digital well-being messages.

+The Android application has been successfully deployed to the Google Play Store under the Internal Testing track and is currently available to registered internal testers.

 ---

 # Key Features